erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

    pip install feedparser

-**Use the pelican-importer CLI to convert the XML to Markdown or reStructuredText**
+**Use the pelican-importer CLI to convert the XML to Markdown or reStructuredText.**

 I chose to use the default detting of the CLI to export to .rst.
 If you want to specify a folder to drop the contents, use the -o argument.
 Use the -m argument to specify which output format.